 You were affected by a grounded, cancelled or delayed flight?
 Check your rights on our website or by using our app.
 Using our claim calculator you can see what steps can be taken to file a claim against Austrian Airlines.
-It’s not uncommon to receive up to 600 Euros in compensation.
 If you are entitled, leave the claim up to us – we’ll initiate the next steps on your behalf.
 Either we settle your claim without taking legal action, or, if unavoidable, we will take it to court.
 But you can rest assured, you will not be charged for any services if we have not reached a successful outcome, as we work according to the “No Win, No Fee” principle.

 What we offer

 refund.me helps in the event of flight delays with Austrian Airlines

 Everyone is familiar with Austrian Airlines and many have flown with the company.
 Flight delays or cancellations can always impact an airline and its customers.
 If you know your rights regarding compensation, you can claim a fair amount of money.
 We at refund.me are at your side, strongly and competently lending our support to help you with your predicament.

 We are happy to help if you had a flight delay with: